APF-2000/options_pricer_python/README.md

 # options_pricer_python
-This repository will store the code needed to solve the Black-Scholes model for option pricing
+This repository will store contains model which can be used to price options